 Evidence-based science shows that harsh and abusive treatments can produce harms.
 This is why Keep 43 opposes all forms of child abuse.

-One example of this unethical and unscientific tactic is the (Afifi. et. al. 2012) study of Harsh Physical Punishment.
-The study inferred some disorders were correlated with abusive treatments which surely is correct.
-However, the survey questions asked nothing about typical spanking which 90% of adults experienced, so to suddenly denigrate it several times in the so-called "conclusions" is clearly deceptive propaganda - NOT objective science.
+One example of this deception is the (Afifi. et. al. 2012) study of Harsh Physical Punishment.
+The study inferred some disorders were correlated with abusive treatments.
+That is surely correct.
+However, this survey study’s questions did not ask anything about childhood spanking.
+Yet, it suddenly denigrated spanking several times in the conclusions.

 Regrettably, this type of deception is used to seduce many uninformed people who don’t understand scientific methodology.
 Please read the rebuttal published to the CMAJ (below).